psychemedia/storytelling-notes/wife-selling.md

 THE WIFE SELLING CASE AT WOLVERHAMPTON.

 It will no doubt be in the recollection of onr readers that a few weeks ago a paragraph went the round of the papers, to the effect that a man named Samnel Jones, residing at Wolverhampton, had sold his wife and three blooming children to an American adventurer for the moderate sum of £150.
 As was then mentioned the wife left her lawful husband, and with the three children went to live with her American admirer.
 It would appear, however, that a few days ago she repented of her bargain, and returned to the protection of Mr. Samuel Jones.
 Upon finding himself deserted, the American communicated with the husband, and informed him that if he conld persuade his wife to return to him he would give the husband an additional fifty pounds.
 The husband accordingly tried all his powers of persuasion to get the wife to leave him, and finding her quite willing communicated with our American cousin, who was in London.
 He went down to Wolverhampton on Saturday.
 He there saw the husband and wife, and it was arranged that the American, with the wife and three children, should leave Wolverhampton on Saturday for London, by the 7.15 p.m. train.
 The Yankee, to make sure of his prize, arranged with Mr. Jones that he should see them to the station, and upon the signal being given for the train to start he would hand him a £50 Bank of England note.
 The husband accordingly saw the American, his wife, and three children safe in the train, and upon it leaving the platform received a Bank of England note from his Yankee friend.
 The train had hardly left the station, when upon looking at the note he found that it was a simple £5 note.
-Finding he was duped out of £45 his wife and three children, he at once sent the following graphic telegraphic message to the police in this town:— " Tall thin man run away with my wife and three children, two boxes, two band-boxes, and a carpet-bag.
+Finding he was duped out of £45 his wife and three children, he at once sent the following graphic telegraphic message to the police in this town:— "Tall thin man run away with my wife and three children, two boxes, two band-boxes, and a carpet-bag.
 He is an American, with a belt round him, with a bowie-knife in the belt and a revolver.
 They are going to London, but husband will be at Birmingham by the next train booked from Wolverhampton to New-street station.
 To be detained."

 Upon Detective Inspector Tandy receiving the telegram he directed Detective Sergeants Spokes and Jenns to meet the train from Wolverhampton and look out for the American, the wife, and three children.
 These two active officers accordingly went to the station, and upon making inquiries of the railway officials found the husband in the cloak room, he having arrived from Wolverhampton by the express which reaches Birmingham about ten minutes after the ordinary train.
 The officers made further inquiries and found the American had arrived.
 They then went to the Dudley-street side of the station, where the husband saw the American, with his wife and children and the luggage, he being in the act of putting the latter in a cab.
 The husband, going up to the Yankee, said, "Well, John, how are you getting on?" to which he replied, "All right, I guess."
 Upon this the husband informed him that he had given him at Wolverhampton station a £5 note instead of £50 note, and he wanted the latter sum.
 Said the American, "Well, I guess it was a mistake," and taking a bundle of notes from his pocket handed Mr. Jones a £50 Bank of England note, which was passed to the detectives, who foumd it to be quite genuine.
 The husband then shook hands with his wife, and kissing his children wished them "good-bye," and, with a friend who was with him, went to the nearest liquor vaults, where he "liquored" with his friend.
 The last that was seen of the American was that he, with the purchased wife and three children, were "making tracks" for the London train, where, we believe, they safely arrived. —*Birmingham Gazette*.